gylest/mars/EvaluatePython/ReadMe.md

 ### pip Commands

-Note: Prefix each pip command with "py -m" to ensure the current python environment.
+Note: Prefix each pip command with `python -m` to ensure the current python environment.

 |Description|Command|
 |--|--|